Inside: Everything a parent needs to know about period pants for kids!

 And some people just save throw them straight into a load of dirty clothes (with no rinsing) and run an extra rinse cycle.

-So you will need to chat to your child about how you want them to manage their period pants.
+So you will need to chat with your child about how you want them to manage their period pants.
 And come up with a routine that works for your family!

 So how are the tween or teen period underwear different?